hhaji/Algorithms-For-Data-Science/Projects/MozafariNia/README.md

+ # Clustering Project:
-# In this project, Some clustering and classification algotithms on a dataset, named Breast-Cancer is investigated.
+ In this project, Some clustering and classification algotithms on a dataset, named Breast-Cancer was investigated.
-# The project is written in python.
+ The project was written in python.